-For example, go easy on the cheese and load up on veggies.
-That way, you're getting less saturated fat and lots of good fiber and low-calorie produce to bulk up the pizza and tame your appetite.
+For example, you can make a pizza much more nutritious by going easy on the cheese and loading up on veggies.
+That way, you're getting less saturated fat and more fiber while bulking up the dish with produce, which will help tame your appetite.

-"I personally like topping a pizza with fresh zucchini and cherry tomatoes in the summer or sun-dried tomatoes, roasted red pepper and basil for a more Italian flare," says Rizzo.
-"You can also use whole-wheat pizza dough to get more fiber and protein in your pizza," she adds, which will keep you fuller longer.
+"I personally like topping a pizza with fresh zucchini and cherry tomatoes in the summer or sun-dried tomatoes, roasted red pepper and basil for a more Italian flare," Rizzo says.
+"You can also use whole-wheat pizza dough to get more fiber and protein," which can help prolong feelings of fullness.

-You'll also want to be wary of servings: "Try to stick to one or two slices.
-If you feel like you need more than that, pair your pizza with a side salad or side of roasted veggies," she adds.
+You'll also want to be wary of servings with your DIY pie: "Try to stick to one or two slices.
+If you feel like you need more than that, pair your pizza with a side salad or roasted veggies," Rizzo says.

-With these tips in mind, here are a few delicious pizza recipes that you can make for a healthy meal at home.
+With these tips in mind, here are a few delicious homemade pizza recipes to try this weekend.

 4. Gluten-Free Margherita Protein Pizza

-This classic pizza pumps up the protein and boasts a gluten-free crust.
-"This is a good option because it has more protein than your typical margherita pizza would have," says Maggie Michalczyk, RD.
-"I'm all for creative ways to add more veggies and cauliflower in this recipe does just that," she adds.
-The protein helps round the dish out as a meal and keeps you fuller for longer.
+This classic pizza pumps up the protein and suits plenty of diets with a gluten-free crust.
+"This is a good option because it has more protein than your typical Margherita pizza would have," Maggie Michalczyk, RD, says.
+"I'm all for creative ways to add more veggies and cauliflower in this recipe does just that," she says.
 Plus, it's low in carbs, with just 5 grams a slice.

 5. Spicy Chicken and Basil Pizza

-In just 30 minutes, you can have this cheesy, spicy delicious pizza ready for you on a plate — deeming it a go for busy weeknights.
-"Made with a whole-wheat pita pocket, you'll get the goodness of whole grains plus protein from the chicken," says Michalczyk.
-Not to mention, it makes for a fun (and healthier!)
-Friday night Netflix binge.
+In just 30 minutes, you'll have this cheesy, spicy pizza ready for dinner, deeming it a great option for busy weeknights.
+"Made with a whole-wheat pita pocket, you'll get the goodness of whole grains plus protein from the chicken," Michalczyk says.
+There's no denying this would make for a fun (and healthier!)
+Friday Netflix night.

 6. Party-Time Hummus Pizza

-Who can resist hummus?
-It's the perfect party food.
-And when spread on bread for a pizza, it's even better. "l love this lightened-up Mediterranean pizza made with hummus, cucumbers and tomatoes," says Michalczyk.
+Hummus goes with virtually anything, and this recipe proves it. "l love this lightened-up Mediterranean pizza made with hummus, cucumbers and tomatoes," Michalczyk says.
 "It's a great twist on the classic and the hummus adds a bit of protein," she says.
-Plus, the addition of the Mediterranean-inspired veggies also helps add fiber to boost satiety.
+All the extra veggies boost this recipe's fiber content, which will help with satiety.